muzahid-c/nginx-lb-docker/README.md

 ```

 ## Step 5 (Running node with custom ip)
 For this we will use another docker file to upload custom index.html as we want to see which node is connected each time a browser send the requrest.
 See node1, node2 and node3 folder for docker file and custom index.html.
 Run below commands to build the image and launch the container.
-Remember to run below commend to each folder.
+Remember to run below command in each folder.

 ```
 docker build -t node1:v1 .